Watch out February 2022 webinar on trainee funding

 The MIRA | Smart Mobility for Aging Populations (sMAP) Scholarships leverage the NSERC (National Sciences and Engineering Research Council of Canada) CREATE-funded sMAP collaborative training program, focusing on advancements in mobile technologies, artificial intelligence, and embedded and sensing devices to address mobility challenges faced by the older adults.
 Projects may consider the trajectory of mobility status in health and disease; function and impairment; or the development of solutions for assessing, maintaining, restoring and continuously monitoring mobility.
 Projects may involve hardware-software co-design, multi-modal data analytics, hybrid modeling or the application of these technical skills to develop novel solutions with a direct impact on optimal aging and older adult care.

 MIRA Graduate Professional Development Awards

-Funding available: Up to 12 awards of $1,000
+Funding available: Up to three awards of $50,000 plus $3000 for expenses